Article

 Most consumers find energy and climate change-related concepts difficult to understand.
 So, when building energy products or services, the goal is to make them as understandable as possible.
 With excellent communication, one can easily communicate with end-users: 1) what is happening, 2) how it affects you, and 3) what’s in it for you.

 Consumer-friendly terminology is crucial.
 Most consumers don’t know about flexibility or reserve markets.
 Still, we believe that they will respond to familiar concepts such as “rewards for using electricity when it makes sense” or “get paid for turning off the dishwasher.”
 Using concepts that users already understand is another way of making sure you communicate understandably.
 For example, when Google Nest launched its “Rush hour rewards,” it helped consumers understand the concept by associating it with traffic.
 If there is a “rush” in the electricity system, you earn rewards by not using electricity so much.
+Synergi Smart Rewards follows a similar pattern, where users simply use smart charging to fulfil their charging needs while saving on costs and earning rewards for supporting the grid.

 Creating a win-win arena for flexibility players